Ignacio Hernando de Larramendi y Montiano: MAPFRE: corporate success factors

-Larramendi is also deemed responsible for introducing to Spain a number of features specific for insurance and financial markets, be it new products like travel assistance plans for motorists or home assistance programs for home owners, new corporative techniques like risk management, broadening scope of activities to entirely new areas and a new strategic customer interface concept of "one-stop financial shopping".
-His focus on accessible and accurate information, bordering obsession, led to leadership in terms of technology; MAPFRE was the second company in Spain to introduce telex and among the first ones to embrace broad-scale digital data storage techniques.
+Larramendi is also deemed responsible for introducing to Spain a number of features specific to insurance and financial markets, including new products such as travel assistance plans for motorists, home assistance programs for home owners, new corporate techniques like risk management, broadening the scope of activities to entirely new areas, and a new strategic customer interface concept of "one-stop financial shopping".
+His almost obsessive focus on accessible and accurate information led to the company's leadership in technology.
+MAPFRE was the second company in Spain to introduce telex, and among the first companies to embrace broad-scale digital data storage techniques.

-MAPFRE success in Latin America is deemed perfect illustration of John Duning's "eclectic paradigm" theory, with ownership advantages, location advantages and internalization advantages all combined and exploited to the utmost.
-Another concept referred to is Richard Caves' "intangible assets theory"; in case of Larramendi it would be selection of risks (with focus on re-insurance, direct insurance and assistance), HR management and especially banking on cultural proximity, which allowed MAPFRE to outpace other, especially US-based competitors.
-He was acknowledged with a number of national and international corporate honors, e.g. Golden Medal of International Insurance Seminar Founder's Award (1986) and Medalla de Oro del Seguro Español (1987).
+MAPFRE's success in Latin America is deemed a perfect illustration of John Duning's "eclectic paradigm" theory, with ownership advantages, location advantages, and internalisation advantages all combined and exploited to the utmost.
+MAPFRE also demonstrated Richard Caves' "intangible assets theory", with Larramendi's focus on re-insurance, direct insurance and assistance, HR management, and especially his counting on cultural proximity, allowing MAPFRE to outpace other competitors, especially those that were US-based.
+For this he was acknowledged with a number of national and international corporate honours, including the Golden Medal of International Insurance Seminar Founder's Award in 1986, and the Medalla de Oro del Seguro Español in 1987.